-- We understand that the shool setting provides emphasis on academic gains, improvements in school connectedness and attendance by participating youth and
+- We understand that the school setting provides emphasis on academic gains, improvements in school connectedness and attendance by participating youth

 - We know that our program is a cost-efficient way of increasing the positive relationships students have in their lives, while also having the potential to boost factors that can lead to educational success such as connectedness to school environment and peers, improved relationships with teachers and staff, improved feelings of academic competence, and greater access and use of other supports such as tutoring, credit tracking, counseling, postsecondary planning and career exploration.

-The Wicomico Mentoring Project is a part of Student and Family Services at the Wicomico County Board of Education.
+The Wicomico Mentoring Project is a part of Student & Family Services for Wicomico County Public Schools.